Determination of full dose response curves for single agents and mixtures

 Calculation of the Combination Index, the standard measure of combination effect

-Reproducibility of synergistic hits is covered by independent repeat experiments before finalization of the study
+Reproducibility of synergistic hits is covered by independent repeat experiments before finalization of the combination studies.

 Dose response curves of single agents (green, blue) and fixed ratio mixtures (orange, yellow, red) allow for curve-shift analysis.
 Combination index is calculated at three different effect levels.